girobusan/latid/README.md

 - Native JSON source file format, which is pretty semantic and can be used with other frontends
 - Can use markdown source files as well
 - Browser-based GUI
-- Also works as command line utility
+- Also works as command line utility, [jamstack](https://jamstack.org)-friendly
-- Jamstack-friendly
 - Nunjucks templates with all its might
 - Automatic multipage lists
-- Tags, persistent and transient tag pages
+- Tags, persistent and transient tag pages, tags in almost any language
 - Relative links: easy URL change, viewable from local machine without server
-- I18n ready
 - Site may have any directory structure

 ![screenshot](docs/pix/readme_cover.png)